Paudie Murray

-Pádraig Murray (born 1970) is an Irish cork camogie manager and former hurler, who is the former manager of the Cork senior camogie team.
+Pádraig Murray (born 1970) is an Irish cork camogie manager and former hurler, who spent a decade as manager of the Cork senior camogie team.
 He is a former player with club sides Cloughduv and Dohenys and the Muskerry divisional team.

 Playing career

 Murray first came to sporting prominence as a hurler with Cloughduv and as a Gaelic footballer with Dohenys.
 He enjoyed more success with the latter, winning a County Junior Championship title in 1993 before captaining the team to the County Intermediate Championship title two years later.
-He also earned selection with the Muskerry divisional team, before later joining the St. Finbarr's club.
+He also earned selection with the Muskerry divisional team, before later joining the St Finbarr's club.
 Murray's inter-county experience was limited to one season with the Cork minor hurling team.
-He lined came on as a substitute in Cork's 1988 All-Ireland minor final defeat by Kilkenny.
+He lined came on as a substitute in Cork's 1988 All-Ireland MHC final defeat by Kilkenny.

-Management career
+Managerial career

 Murray's first move into management came during a two-year spell with the Dohenys senior football team in 2010 and 2011.
 He was appointed manager of the Cork senior camogie team in December 2011, serving in that position for a decade.
-During that time Murray guided the team to four All-Ireland Championship titles from seven appearances in finals.
-He is expected to be named manager of the Cork minor hurling team for the 2022 season.
+During that time Murray guided the team to four All-Ireland SCC titles from seven appearances in finals.

+Murray is expected to be named manager of the Cork minor hurling team for the 2022 season.